shotsan/Double-Descent-of-Neural-Networks/README.md

 First observed, by [Preetham et. al](https://arxiv.org/abs/1912.02292), also reported at [Open AI](https://openai.com/research/deep-double-descent)
-Over-parameterization or over-fitting is expected to increase the test error, however in case of neural networks, as we increase the number of parameters test error decreases, which is great as we need not worry much about the optimizing the number of neurons in the architecture.
+Over-parameterization or over-fitting is expected to increase the test error, however in case of neural networks, as we increase the number of parameters test error decreases, which is great as we need not worry much about optimizing the number of neurons in the architecture.

 # Notebook